 Among other initiatives, Gensler mentioned rules for security-based swaps, which has three Dodd-Frank rules still in the process of being approved.
 He also discussed Regulation Best Interest (Reg BI), new disclosure rules for public companies on the financial impact of climate change and human capital, and the transition from the London Interbank Offered Rate (LIBOR) to an alternative rate.

 “They were like a machine, turning out rulemaking.
-They were pushing them out like gangbusters,” she said.
+They were pushing them out like gangbusters,” Powell said.
 “The CFTC under Gensler completed nearly all of its rulemaking responsibilities in regard to Dodd-Frank.”

 Pillars enacted included the central clearing of swaps, establishing trading platforms known as swap execution facilities, and creating repositories to record swaps data.